All steps completed - you're finished

 A DSCR loan allows real estate investors to qualify based on a property's rental income instead of personal income.
 Lenders assess the Debt Service Coverage Ratio (DSCR) to ensure the rental income covers mortgage payments, making it ideal for investment properties.

-DSCR loans often have higher interest rates and fees than traditional loans.
+DSCR loans often have slightly higher interest rates and fees than conventional and bank loans.
 If the property's income does not meet lender requirements, borrowers may face stricter terms, larger down payments, or limited financing options.

 Qualifying for a DSCR loan requires a minimum credit score of 680, a strong rental income, and a DSCR of at least 1.0–1.25.
 While easier than traditional loans, better terms depend on credit history and investment experience.

-DSCR loan down payments range from 15% to 30%, depending on the property type.
-Single-unit investments usually require 20%-30%, while multi-unit and commercial properties may need 15%-25% or more.
+DSCR loan down payments range from 20% to 30%, depending on the property type.
+1-4 unit properties usually require 20%, while mixed use and 5+ unit properties may need 30% or more.

-No, DSCR loans are for investment properties only.
-Borrowers cannot use them for primary residences, as lenders require proof of rental income to approve financing.
+No, DSCR loans are business purpose loans for investment properties only.
+Borrowers cannot use them for primary residences, as lenders require proof of rental income and/or business purpose affidavit to approve financing.

 No, DSCR loans differ from hard money loans.
 While both focus on property cash flow, DSCR loans offer longer terms (15-30 years) and lower rates, whereas hard money loans are short-term with higher costs.